contentstack/rte-plugin-boilerplate/docs/prerequisites.md

 1. Block Node
 2. Leaf Node

-The editor content that is inside a Node of type doc acts as a root for the content.
-Where a Block node is a JSON structure with a “children” key in it.
-Whereas a Leaf node will just have “text” which may include formatting properties (mark) like “bold”, “italic”, etc.
+The editor content inside a Node of type doc acts as a root for the content, whereas a Block node is a JSON structure with a “children” key.
+At the same time, a Leaf node will have “text” which may include formatting properties (mark) like “bold”, “italic”, etc.

 ----
 !!! note

-    **Mark:** You'll see a mark used in below example which is nothing but a leaf property on how to render content.
+    **Mark:** You'll see a mark used in below example, which is nothing but a leaf property on how to render content.

 For example,
 ```json